WARBL not detected.

 The optical sensors may occasionally need to be calibrated, for example when the device is new, if a new person is playing the device, or the sensors are a bit dirty.
 Calibration can also be used in a pinch to compensate for having dirty hands, but it's easier to wash your hands...

 If the calibration is far off or you want to calibrate quickly, you can run auto-calibration.
 Begin by holding WARBL in a well-lit room (but not direct sunlight) in such a way that no tone holes are covered (important because it gives WARBL examples of raw sensor readings) and then click Begin auto-calibration.
 The LED on WARBL will turn on and then you'll have ten seconds to lightly place your fingers over all the tone holes.
 Pressing harder on each tone hole will make it more difficult to "cover" after auto-calibration.
 After this the calibration should be reasonably close.
 Note that the bell sensor will only be calibrated if it is currently plugged in.
 If this is the case, rest the bell sensor on whatever surface you intend to use with it while also covering the tone holes with your fingers.
-Note that auto-calibration is always saved immediately; it is not necessary to click Save calibration afterward.
+Note that auto-calibration is always saved immediately; it is not necessary to click Save fine calibration afterward.

 You also have the option of auto-calibrating only the bell sensor.
 This is useful because the sensor may respond differently depending on the type of clothing you're wearing.
 To do this, hold WARBL up in the air so the sensor is completely uncovered, click Auto-calibrate bell sensor only, and then lower the sensor onto your knee.
 After five seconds, the LED with turn off and the sensor will be calibrated.

 After auto-calibration or for more frequent adjustments, you can just fine-tune each sensor individually.
 Clicking the up arrow will make it easier to "cover" the tone hole, while clicking the down arrow will make it more difficult.
 Note that when you plug in WARBL, values for each sensor will always read zero, and any changes will be relative to the current calibration.
-Changes to individual sensors will take place immediately so you can test them as you are changing them, but you must click Save calibration for the changes to be saved.
+Changes to individual sensors will take place immediately so you can test them as you are changing them, but you must click Save fine calibration for the changes to be saved.
 Otherwise the calibration will be reset when WARBL is unplugged.

-The Configuration Tool will try to connect to WARBL if WARBL is already plugged in when the page is loaded, or you can click "Connect to WARBL" if it hasn't connected automatically.
-Once it has connected, it should show your firmware version in the upper right corner, and it will tell you if there is a firmware update available (see section 8 in the User Manual for updating the firmware).
-NOTE: If your firmware is not up to date, you will be able to use the Configuration Tool normally, but some options may be disabled (shown in gray).
+The Configuration Tool will try to connect to WARBL if it is already plugged in or connected by BLE MIDI when the page is loaded, or you can click Connect to WARBL if it hasn't connected automatically.
+Once it has connected, it should show your firmware version in the upper right corner, and it will tell you if there is a firmware update available (see section 10 of the User Manual for updating the firmware).
+NOTE: If your firmware is not up to date, you will be able to use the Configuration Tool normally, but some options may be missing or disabled (shown in gray).

 WARBL has three "instruments" available for use at any time.
 Each instrument consists of a fingering pattern and a set of associated settings.
 You can select different fingering patterns for each instrument, or you can select the same fingering pattern for more than one instrument.
 For example, if you only want to use tin whistle fingering, you can select that option for all three instruments, but still have three different sets of settings available at any time.
 You may want to have the buttons configured differently for each instrument, for example, or have different register control and/or slide/vibrato settings.

 Selecting the tab for each instrument allows you to change the settings for that instrument.
-You can apply changes to settings to the current instrument, or you can choose to apply them to all three instruments.
-This can be useful if you want to make three instruments that are the same except for minor differences (which can be changed after applying the initial settings to all three instruments).
+Please note that WARBL responds immediately to changes to settings for each instrument, but if you don't save them, those changes will be lost when you power down WARBL.
+You can choose to apply changes to settings to the current instrument (by clicking Save settings for current instrument), or you can choose to apply them to all three instruments (click Apply to all instruments).This can be useful if you want to make three instruments that are the same except for minor differences (which can be changed after applying the initial settings to all three instruments).
 You can also restore the original factory settings.
-Please note that WARBL responds immediately to changes to settings, but if you don't save them, those changes will be lost when you unplug WARBL.
+You can set the Default instrument that will be active when WARBL is plugged in.
+This prevents having to click a button to switch instruments if your current favorite instrument is not instrument 1.
+To set the default instrument, simply click the tab for that instrument and then click Set as Default.
+This change will be saved immediately.

 The Note channel input allows you to select the MIDI channel (1-16) used for sending notes from WARBL.
 This should typically be left set to "1".